tulasidamarla/React/README.md

 		}
 	}

 Note: setState() method is available with every class component instance to update.
 *****
 Note: Since we are using setState method to read the value and update its value, there can be race condition.
-To eliminate this, we can use prevState object provided by react to update the state value without any race condition issues like this.
+To eliminate this, we can use prevState object provided by react to update the state value without any race condition issues.
 	 incrementCounter = () => {
     	this.setState((prevState)=> ({
       	counter:prevState.counter+1